 Or similarly, by the Kassirer-Bleich equation, derived from the Henderson-Hasselbalch equation:

-Both equations illustrate that acid-base balance depends on the ratio of P co 2 and HCO 3 −, not on the absolute value of either one alone.
+Both equations illustrate that acid-base balance depends on the ratio of carbon dioxide partial pressure (Pco2) and HCO3−, not on the absolute value of either one alone.
 With these formulas, any 2 variables can be used to calculate the third.

-The kidneys control pH by adjusting the amount of HCO 3 − that is excreted or reabsorbed.
-Reabsorption of HCO 3 − is equivalent to removing free H+.
+The kidneys control pH by adjusting the amount of HCO3− that is excreted or reabsorbed.
+Reabsorption of HCO3− is equivalent to excreting free H+.
 Changes in renal acid-base handling occur hours to days after changes in acid-base status.